Skip to main content

 • Code of Ethics for Professional Accountants

-IUAA reports that it revises its Code of Ethics on a regular basis to ensure that it is converged with the latest version of the IESBA Code of Ethics.
-As of the date of this assessment, IUAA requires its members to adhere to the Arabic translation of the 2018 Handbook of the International Code of Ethics for Professional Accountants.
-International Standard on Assurance Engagements (ISAE) 3000 (Revised) (effective June 2021), and revisions to Parts 1 and 2 to promote the role and mindset expected of professional accountants (effective December 2021), have not yet been translated into Arabic.
+IUAA reports that it revises its Code of Ethics on a regular basis to ensure that it is converged with the IESBA Code of Ethics.
+As of the date of this assessment, IUAA requires its members to adhere to the latest Arabic version of the Handbook available, which is the 2022 Handbook of the International Code of Ethics for Professional Accountants.

 Current Status: Partially Adopted